cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: `"?(/.*)`

-**Synopsis**: The name of a special CFEngine template file to expand
+**Description**: The name of a special CFEngine template file to expand

 **Example**: